ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-A *base-access* is used to access base class members that are hidden by similarly named members in the current class or struct.
-A *base-access* is permitted only in the *block* of an instance constructor, an instance method, or an instance accessor.
+A *base_access* is used to access base class members that are hidden by similarly named members in the current class or struct.
+A *base_access* is permitted only in the *block* of an instance constructor, an instance method, or an instance accessor.
 When `base.I` occurs in a class or struct, `I` must denote a member of the base class of that class or struct.
 Likewise, when `base[E]` occurs in a class, an applicable indexer must exist in the base class.

-At binding-time, *base-access* expressions of the form `base.I` and `base[E]` are evaluated exactly as if they were written `((B)this).I` and `((B)this)[E]`, where `B` is the base class of the class or struct in which the construct occurs.
+At binding-time, *base_access* expressions of the form `base.I` and `base[E]` are evaluated exactly as if they were written `((B)this).I` and `((B)this)[E]`, where `B` is the base class of the class or struct in which the construct occurs.
 Thus, `base.I` and `base[E]` correspond to `this.I` and `this[E]`, except `this` is viewed as an instance of the base class.

-When a *base-access* references a virtual function member (a method, property, or indexer), the determination of which function member to invoke at run-time (§7.5.4) is changed.
+When a *base_access* references a virtual function member (a method, property, or indexer), the determination of which function member to invoke at run-time (§7.5.4) is changed.
 The function member that is invoked is determined by finding the most derived implementation (§10.6.3) of the function member with respect to `B` (instead of with respect to the run-time type of `this`, as would be usual in a non-base access).
-Thus, within an `override` of a `virtual` function member, a *base-access* can be used to invoke the inherited implementation of the function member.
-If the function member referenced by a *base-access* is abstract, a binding-time error occurs.
+Thus, within an `override` of a `virtual` function member, a *base_access* can be used to invoke the inherited implementation of the function member.
+If the function member referenced by a *base_access* is abstract, a binding-time error occurs.

 ### Postfix increment and decrement operators